 Once you have applied the settings you can disconnect your bike using the disconnect button at the top left and use the newly setup buttons.

 Using the mobile app

 The app may ask you to input a passkey.
-If you can’t remember the passkey you set and it’s not the default “000000”, then reset it using the Windows e-Tube software.
+If you can’t remember the passkey you set and it’s not the default “000000” or "123456", then reset it using the Windows e-Tube software.